ilaborie/blog/src/pages/akka-behavior-levels/index.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/hHNmGxf7Mwc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-As we went through Akka internal behavior in previous articles, let's review the behavior from a high/conceptual level to a low/detailed level where you see an Akka application as a huge `ForkJoinTask` application (although it doesn't use fork-join mechanism).
+As we went through the Akka internal behavior in previous articles, let's review it from a high/conceptual level to a low/internal level where you see an Akka application as a huge `ForkJoinTask` application (although it doesn't use fork-join mechanism).

 Previous articles related to this post are here: